alan-turing-institute/seed-semantic-change/GASC_chapter/readme.md

 code for processing output files from GASC/SCAN; given a list of words, this returns a binary score (0 for non-changed and 1 for changed).

+utils.py:

+Has all the functions to preprocess data and train SGNS (AG and LA).
+TR training is more complicated and not currently in this repo.

+main.py:

+Script that launches functions in utils.py